Woocommerce Vs. Shopify: Which Is Better For E-Commerce

-Shopify has its payment gateway that requires no configuration on the part of the user.
+Shopify has a payment gateway that requires no configuration on the part of the user.
 But if you would like a third party gateway, then you may choose from its list of the following:

-However, Shopify charges a fee if you choose a third party gateway and this is entirely different from the regular charges of the payment gateway itself.
+However, Shopify charges a fee if you choose a third-party gateway and this is entirely different from the regular charges of the payment gateway itself.
 And this is worth giving a thought to.

 HOW IS DATA CONTROLLED ON EACH PLATFORM?

 WooCommerce allows you to have considerable control over your data on their platform because it is self-hosted.
 This means in WooCommerce, you own and control everything.
 And this includes complete access to your database and all the information therein.